Steamed dorada in Pepper and ginger sauce.

 Katie & Jason’s motorhome adventures

 Imagine being all packed, and prepped and then having nowhere to go!
-Well, feaured vanlifers Katie & Jason ended up spending the first 10 weeks of motorhome life in lockdown on a campsite!
+Well, featured vanlifers Katie & Jason ended up spending the first 10 weeks of motorhome life in lockdown on a campsite!
 As soon as they were able to they began enjoying the joys the U.K can bring.
 Katie is a big fan of water, and so they have enjoyed many trips around the UK coastline.
 This has given her plenty of opportunity to do some cold water swimming and paddle boarding, 2 of her hobbies.
 They have enjoyed Devon and Cornwall, and take their fold-away bikes to make the most of exploring the area.

 After spending the last winter in lockdown they have decided not to spend another winter in the U.K. They have big plans for their motorhome in the future.
 They will be heading to Europe later this year for some more exploring, and have plans to get the van to North America within the next couple of years.